isomerpages/govtech-stp/_travelling-to-singapore/arriving-overview.md

 ---
 International travel has been restricted due to the COVID-19 pandemic.
 SafeTravel lanes are currently available to facilitate controlled entry to Singapore to help prevent the spread of COVID-19.

-Please use the self-help tool
+Please use the self-help tool below to find out the SafeTravel lanes you may use to travel to Singapore, based on your travel history and profile.

+&lt;*EMBED SELF-HELP TOOL HERE&gt;